Securing Neural Networks with Knapsack Optimization: Abstract

 \section{Abstract}

-Deep learning inference brings together the data and the Convolutional Neural Network (CNN).
-This is problematic in case the user wants to preserve the privacy of the data and the service provider does not want to reveal the weights of his CNN.
-Secure Inference allows the two parties to engage in a protocol that preserves their respective privacy concerns, while revealing only the inference result to the user.
-This is known as Multi-Party Computation (MPC).

-A major bottleneck of MPC algorithms is communication, as the parties must send data back and forth.
-The linear component of a CNN (i.e. convolutions) can be done efficiently with minimal communication, but the non-linear part (i.e., ReLU) requires the bulk of communication bandwidth.
+MLaaS Service Providers (SPs) holding a Neural Network would like to keep the Neural Network weights secret.
+On the other hand, users wish to utilize the SPs' Neural Network for inference without revealing their data.
+Multi-Party Computation (MPC) offers a solution to achieve this.
+Computations in MPC involves communication, as the parties send data back and forth.
+Non-linear operations are usually the main bottleneck requiring the bulk of communication bandwidth.
+In this paper, we focus on ResNets, which serve as the backbone for many Computer Vision tasks, and we aim to reduce their non-linear components, specifically, the number of ReLUs.

-We propose two ways to accelerate Secure Inference.
-The first is based on the observation that the ReLU outcome of many convolutions is highly correlated.
-Therefore, we replace the per pixel ReLU operation by a ReLU operation per patch.
-Each layer in the network will benefit from a patch of a different size and we devise an algorithm to choose the optimal set of patch sizes through a novel reduction of the problem to a knapsack problem.

-The second way to accelerate Secure Inference is based on cutting the number of bit comparisons required for a secure ReLU operation.
-We demonstrate the cumulative effect of these tools in the semi-honest secure 3-party setting for four problems: Classifying ImageNet using ResNet50 backbone, classifying CIFAR100 using ResNet18 backbone, semantic segmentation of ADE20K using MobileNetV2 backbone and semantic segmentation of Pascal VOC 2012 using ResNet50 backbone.
+Our key insight is that spatially close pixels exhibit correlated ReLU responses.
+Building on this insight, we replace the per-pixel ReLU operation with a ReLU operation per patch.
+We term this approach 'Block-ReLU'.
+Since different layers in a Neural Network correspond to different feature hierarchies, it makes sense to allow patch-size flexibility for the various layers of the Neural Network.
+We devise an algorithm to choose the optimal set of patch sizes through a novel reduction of the problem to the Knapsack Problem.
+We demonstrate our approach in the semi-honest secure 3-party setting for four problems: Classifying ImageNet using ResNet50 backbone, classifying CIFAR100 using ResNet18 backbone, Semantic Segmentation of ADE20K using MobileNetV2 backbone, and Semantic Segmentation of Pascal VOC 2012 using ResNet50 backbone.
+Our approach achieves competitive performance compared to a handful of competitors.
 Our source code is publicly available: \url{https://github.com/yg320/secure_inference}.